zwave-js/node-zwave-js/docs/api/driver.md

 For custom logging options you can use `logConfig`, check [`LogConfig`](#LogConfig) interface for more informations.
 The logging options can be changed on the fly using the [`updateLogConfig`](#updateLogConfig) method.

-The `statistics` property is optional, but **we kindly ask you** to use it and enable statistics.
-It allows us to gain insight how `zwave-js` is used, which manufacturers and devices are most prevalent and where to best focus our efforts in order to improve `zwave-js` the most.
-We do not store any personal information.
-Details can be found under [telemetry](getting-started/telemetry.md#usage-statistics).